Intent Layer

 Wallets remain safe.

-IEL makes automation safe, portable, and verifiable — without trusting keys or opaque relayers.
+Intent Layer makes agent autonomy safe, portable, and verifiable — without delegating keys or trusting opaque relayers.